-At the time of hiring, each new regular employee shall receive a letter indicating her/his starting date, wage rate, job classification, and a copy of his/her job description and a copy of this Collective Agreement.
-Copies of such letters shall be forwarded to the Union within five (5) working days.
+At the time of hiring, each new regular employee shall receive a letter indicating their starting date, wage rate, job classification, and a copy of their job description and a copy of this collective agreement.
+Copies of such letters shall be forwarded to the Union within five working days.